 Have we maximised our reproductive output?

-Physically, are our off-spring in better condition than us (without diseases and disablements)?
+Physically, are our offspring in better condition than we are (without diseases and disabilities)?

 In genetic terms, success is all about passing on our genes to future generations.
-That requires quantitative and qualitative considerations in relation to reproduction, but it also requires excellence in the creation and maintenance of an environment that enables those genes to thrive.
+That requires quantitative and qualitative considerations regarding reproduction, but it also requires excellence in creating and maintaining an environment that enables those genes to thrive.

 That is what our individual genetic assessment seeks to measure.

-One of the key questions when considering this appraisal is its timing.
+One key question when considering this appraisal is its timing.
 When should we make the assessment?
-There may be some genetic aspects that only reveal themselves later in life, like a proneness to certain illnesses and cancers which can have a foreshortening effect on our lives.
+There may be genetic factors that only reveal themselves later in life, such as a proneness to certain illnesses and cancers, which can shorten our lives.

 That would suggest, in order to get a conclusive assessment, we should leave the appraisal to as late as possible.
 However, by leaving it late, although the appraisal becomes more definitive, it also means we can’t do anything about its result.
 Our genetic die has been cast.